JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 By default, if you modify `project.version` in `build.gradle`, the Gradle plugin will automatically update the `<version>` value in the `plugin.xml` file.
 This practice keeps all version declarations synchronized.

+### Verifying plugin
+The Gradle plugin provides two tasks that allow for running integrity and compatibility tests:
+- `verifyPlugin` - validates completeness and contents of `plugin.xml` descriptors as well as plugin’s archive structure,
+- `runPluginVerifier` - runs the [IntelliJ Plugin Verifier](https://github.com/JetBrains/intellij-plugin-verifier) tool to check the binary compatibility with specified IntelliJ IDE builds.

+Plugin Verifier integration task allows for configuring the exact IDE versions that your plugin will be checked against.
+Please check the [Plugin Verifier DSL](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/build.gradle.kts#plugin-verifier-dsl) for more details.

 ### Publishing with the Gradle Plugin
 Please review the [Publishing Plugins with Gradle](deployment.md) page before using the [Publishing DSL](https://github.com/JetBrains/gradle-intellij-plugin#publishing-dsl) attributes.
 That documentation explains different ways to use Gradle for plugin uploads without exposing account credentials.